AdassioST/Arcanoria/Worldbuilding/Origin of Magic/Conduits of Magic/The Principles of Magic.md

 - You harmonize it with other players (7). [[Echoing Bonds]].

 The expertise combination of [[Sufficient Precision]], [[Perfect Focus]], and [[Absolute Certainty]] is called [[Mastery Over Chaos]].
 While [[Emotional Authenticity]], [[Essence Sacrifice]], and [[Echoing Bonds]] create the [[Potential of Creation]].

 ### The Seven Bindings

-Woven from the [[Auric Heptacode]], these seven bindings form the invisible loom upon which they govern every spell's integrity, cost, and potency.
-Each binding names a core psychological and physical domain, and anchors a facet of consciousness to an elemental aspect keyed uniquely to the caster's soul.
+Woven from the [[Auric Heptacode]], these seven bindings form the invisible rules for [[Spellweaving]] upon which they govern every [[Spellweaver]]'s spell integrity, cost, and potency.
+Each binding names a core psychological and physical domain, and anchors a facet of consciousness to an elemental aspect keyed uniquely to the [[Spellweaver]]'s soul.

-Every single person is naturally aligned to a binding, and the proficiency is given by nature, but authentic spell weaving demands walking the delicate edge between fused elements.
-Thus, it is possible to create combinations of two or more bindings, and it's an essential practice of spell weaving.
+Every single person is naturally aligned to a binding once they trigger a [[Motif Awakening]] and, while the proficiency in said element is given by nature, authentic [[Spellweaving]] demands walking the delicate edge between fused elements.
+Thus, it is possible to create combinations of two or more bindings, and it's an essential practice of advanced [[Spellweaving]].
 Still, it is a carefully crafted dance of profound mastery, personal growth, and binding knowledge, as fusions of several elements are more challenging to sustain without diluting direction and potency.

-The seven bindings, its core, constrain, personal root, trigger, and attuned elements are as follows:
+The seven bindings, its core, constrain, personal root, [[Motif Awakening]], and attuned elements are as follows:

 #### [[Key of Attunement]] — Purpose, Identity and Self-Integrity